GRCHive/grchive_v2/README.md

 * Automated notifications means that auditors no longer need to manually follow up on requests.
 * Specialized PBCs allow auditors to specifically request what they want (e.g. SQL query) instead of relying on auditees to accurately read, interpret, and respond to the request.
 * Integration with GRCHive Staging for better organization.
+* Progress dashboard (not an advantage over Suralink, AuditFile).

 ## GRCHive Data Repository